lter/Clim-HydroDB-2.0/README.md

 # Clim-HydroDB-2.0
 Material related to converting the original climHydroDB into CUAHSI ODM.

-# Clim-HydroDB-2.0
-Material related to converting the original climHydroDB into CUAHSI ODM.

 ### The next working group meeting will be held on November 14, 2019 3 PM ET.

 # Major activities (also see issues)